rlugojr/linkurious-enterprise-manual/manage/Publish.md

 ![](Done.png)

 The visualization is now available online!
+We can share the link or integrate it into a web page by adding the script of the web widget into the source code of a web page.

 <div class="alert alert-info">
     If the server that hosts Linkurious Enterprise is accessible via intranet only, published visualizations will be available within the organization and won’t be available outside.